xavidop/alexa-nodejs-dynamo-local/README.md

 Mocking away dependencies — especially external dependencies — is common practice when writing tests or when you are developing locally.
 Dependency injection typically makes it easy to provide a mock implementation for your dependencies, e.g. a database.

-In this article we will discuss how to remove the need for mocking a [DynamoDB](https://aws.amazon.com/dynamodb/).
+In this article we will discuss how to mocking a [DynamoDB](https://aws.amazon.com/dynamodb/).

 Mocking database is a technique that allows you to set the desired database state in your tests to let specific data-sets ready for future test execution.
 Using this technique, you can focus on getting the test data-sets ready once, and then use it on different test phases regarding the environments by using mocking.